F.A.Q. for International Students wishing to study at TU Narva College

 When and where to apply?

-For the CLIL spring semester program youn need to aplly by November 1st (Application system will open on October 1st: link).
+For our spring semester you need to aplly by November 1st (Application system will open on October 1st: link).

 Where is Narva?
 What do I need to know?